Table of contents

 print("Hello AWS World")

-Here’s how the final result should look like:
+Here’s what the final result should look like:

-– this is required string only if you’re willing to make this program executable from the console as a regular program; this string allows shell to use env utility to find path to python3 interpreter, which will be used to run your programprint("Hello AWS World")
+• #!/usr/bin/env python – this is a required string only if you’re willing to make this program executable from the console as a regular program; this string allows the shell to use the env utility to find a path to the Python3 interpreter, which will be used to run your program

 Running the example

-To run the program from the IDE, click Run button.
-If you do not have any typos, you should see a “Hello AWS World” message.
+To run the program from the IDE, click the Run button.
+You should see a “Hello AWS World” message if you do not have any typos.

 Now close the program execution output tab.